About the Programme

 Dr. Laura Mayne (Lecturer in Film & Media, The University of Hull)

-Gary Mitchell (Technical Resourses Manager, The University of Hull)
+Gary Mitchell (Technical Resources Manager, The University of Hull)

 Dr. Rowan Oliver (Director & Lecturer of Music, The University of Hull)

 Dr. Terry Westby-Nunn (Lecturer in Film, The University of Hull)